 You’re probably wondering what the big deal is about getting your car detailed.
 After all, your car is covered in dirt and grime, and if you’re not careful, you can end up damaging your paint.
 But car detailing isn’t just about appearance.
 It’s also about making driving safe for anyone you transport, including pets and children.

 There is no better feeling than taking your car for a spin, but before you get behind the wheel, giving it a good going over is important.
 Your car is a 24/7 machine, so while it’s sitting in the garage, it’s exposed to more than just dirt and rain.
 Your car also accumulates germs, bacteria, and other things that can harm you and your family.
-The good news is that you can kill these germs and bacteria with a few easy car cleaning hacks.
+Fortunately, you can kill these germs and bacteria either with regular Car Detailing or with the help of a few easy car-cleaning hacks.

 Seven Car Cleaning Hacks